splunk/public-o11y-docs/sp-oncall/mobile/mobile-settings-menu.rst

 The Splunk On-Call mobile app has many helpful settings to be aware of.
 Understanding the features and capabilities of your Splunk On-Call mobile app will ensure that you never miss an on-call notification or an incident.

--  For iOS-specific settings,  see :ref:`ios-application`
+-  For iOS-specific settings,  see :ref:`spoc-ios`
--  For Android-specific settings, see :ref:`android-devices-victorops`
+-  For Android-specific settings, see :ref:`spoc-android`

 Mobile App Downloads:
 - iOS :new-page:`https://itunes.apple.com/us/app/victorops/id696974262?mt=8`